Tiofilos/meetApp/README.md

 # meetApp
+Objective
+The aim of this project is to build a serverless, progressive web application (PWA) with React, using a test-driven development (TDD) technique.
+This application uses the Google Calendar API to fetch upcoming events.
+This app supports push notifications, instant loading, offline accessibility and cross-platform compatibility.

 Feature 1:
 Filter Events by City
 Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.